vumichien/vumichien/README.md

 🔎 Skills:

-💻 Proficient in programming languages such as Python and R 📈 Experienced in data analysis and statistical modeling 📊 Knowledgeable in data visualization tools like Tableau and Matplotlib
+💻 Proficient in programming languages such as Python
+📈 Experienced in data analysis and statistical modeling 📊 Knowledgeable in data visualization tools like Tableau and Matplotlib